mnesarco/fcapi/docs/documentation.md

 ```python
 def set_pd_shape(fp: DocumentObject, shape: Shape) -> None
 ```
-Prepare the shape for usage in PartDesign and sets `BaseFeature` and `AddSubShape`
+Prepare the shape for usage in PartDesign and sets `Shape` and `AddSubShape`

 # Compatibility notes